lukeyahtzee/pokemon_stuff/README.md

 ## set_up

 This will go throught the basics needed to:
-1. Set up SSH keys for your local machine to update the repo remotely
+1. Setting up SSH Keys
-2. Clone the pokemon_stuff repot as a local copy on your machine
+2. Clone Repo Using SSH
-3. Create your own branch and push to the main repot
+3. Create your own branch and push to the main repo

 ### Setting up SSH Keys